InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/deploy-hardhat.md

 ```

 Recall that after compiling the smart contracts, we looked at `artifacts/contracts/Counter.sol/Counter.json`?
 In this script `ethers.getContractFactory('Counter')` retrieves that file, and extracts ABI and EVM bytecode from it.
-The following lines use that information to constrauct a deployment transaction and submit it to the network.
+The following lines use that information to construct a deployment transaction and submit it to the network.
 If successful, the address at which your smart contract was deployed will be output, for example:
 [`0x98798cc92651B1876e9Cc91EcBcfe64cac720a1b`](https://testnet.blockscout.injective.network/address/0x98798cc92651B1876e9Cc91EcBcfe64cac720a1b)

-Note that on other EVM networks, transactions (including deployment transacrtions), do not need to specify a gas price and a gas limit.
+Note that on other EVM networks, transactions (including deployment transactions), do not need to specify a gas price and a gas limit.
 Currently, however, this is necessary on Injective.

 ## Run the deployment script